reivaxy/aquaMonitor/README.md

 # aquaMonitor
 Monitoring a recifal aquarium with an Arduino Mega board, and sending alerts by SMS

-Monitors light, temperature, and water level, and sends an SMS to a registered mobile phone number when configurable thresholds are reached.
+Monitors light, temperature, and water level, main power failure, and sends an SMS to a registered mobile phone number when configurable thresholds are reached.

 All configuration handled through SMS.

-Although project comes with 3D files to print the triple sensor bracket (light, temperature and adjustable water level sensor) and case, you dont *need* a 3D printer and use a case from the market and design your own fixture for the sensors.
+Although project comes with 3D files to print the triple sensor bracket (light, temperature and adjustable water level sensor) and case, you dont *need* a 3D printer, you can instead use a case from the market and design your own fixture for the sensors.

 A PCB design (for Fritzing http://fritzing.org/home/) is provided, you can either order the PCB, make it yourself, or use a prototyping board instead.